dell/terraform-provider-powerflex/docs/resources/fault_set.md

 page_title: "powerflex_fault_set Resource - powerflex"
 subcategory: ""
 description: |-
-  This resource is used to manage the Fault Set entity of PowerFlex Array.
+  This resource is used to manage the Fault Set entity of the PowerFlex Array.
 We can Create, Update and Delete the fault set using this resource.
-We can also import an existing fault set from PowerFlex array.
+We can also import an existing fault set from the PowerFlex array.
 ---

 # powerflex_fault_set (Resource)

-This resource is used to manage the Fault Set entity of PowerFlex Array.
+This resource is used to manage the Fault Set entity of the PowerFlex Array.
 We can Create, Update and Delete the fault set using this resource.
-We can also import an existing fault set from PowerFlex array.
+We can also import an existing fault set from the PowerFlex array.

 ## Example Usage